Andermatt Sedrun Skiing & Snowboarding

 From a local resident & skier’s point of view, we wonder how they feel about all the lift development in their little piece of alpine paradise, plus the recent acquisition of the lift system by Vail Resorts.
 Several that we spoke to were initially concerned but that appears to have evaporated.
 Replacing old banger double chairs with modern gondolas will tend to do that, no matter how ‘hard’ you are!
 We have previously lamented the limiting nature of the Gemsstock cable cars on a busy day.
 With the benefit of further experience in the resort, we are now of the view that the limitation is a small price to pay for the better ski experience smaller numbers of skiers alighting at the summit brings.

-The lift system enhancements at Andermatt Sedrun have improved the original Powderhounds 2017 rating of 3 powder-paws to 5 powder-paws in 2019.
+The lift system enhancements at Andermatt Sedrun have improved the original Powderhounds 2017 rating of 3 powder-paws to 5 powder-paws by 2019.

 Epic Pass

-From season 22/23, the lifts at Andermatt-Sedrun are owned by Vail Resorts, making the resort accessible for free by holders of the EPIC PASS.
+From season 22/23, the lifts at Andermatt-Sedrun have been owned by Vail Resorts, making the resort accessible for free by holders of the EPIC PASS.
 Andermatt-Sedrun-Disentis has unlimited unrestricted access except for the Epic Pass Australia which has 5-days unrestricted access.
-The Matterhorn Gotthard Bahn connecting Andermatt-Sedrun-Disentis will be accessible to Epic Pass Holders for an exclusive price in the 2023/24 season.
+Unlike the standard ASD lift pass, the Matterhorn Gotthard Bahn connecting Andermatt-Sedrun-Disentis is not included for Epic Pass Holders but can be added for an exclusive price.
 To get you free ski pass, one needs to present proof of a valid Epic Pass and valid photo ID at an Andermatt, Sedrun or Disentis ticket window.
 You will then receive an Andermatt-Sedrun-Disentis lift access card that requires a deposit of 5CHF.
 Deposits will be refunded when the card is returned.
 You will be issued the requested days for your stay and will be able to purchase additional lift access via a discount lift ticket at 50% off if your total included days are exhausted.

 Ski & Snowboard Terrain